Antanas Juozapavičius: Biography

 Antanas Juozapavičius was born to Juozapas Juozapavičius and his wife Marijona Juozapavičienė.
 He was born in the small Švakštonys manor, which the parents were renting.
-As farming was financially unsuccessful, the family emigrated to Riga, where Juozapas Juozapavičius worked as a wagoner.
+As farming was financially unsuccessful, the family moved to Riga, where Juozapas Juozapavičius worked as a wagoner.

 In 1902, Antanas Juozapavičius started going to school in Riga, and from 1905 to Riga's Alexander II Boys' Gymnasium, although he was thrown out of school in sixth grade for the spreading of Lithuanian ideas.
 In Tartu, he educated to become a pharmacist, and from 1914 onwards worked as such in the pharmacies of Riga and Tartu.

 World War I

-After World War I started, in 1915 he enlisted as a volunteer of the Imperial Russian Army.
-After a few months he was sent to the Moscow military school, graduating as a Praporshchik, after which he was assigned to the 57th Infantry Regiment in Tver.
-In 1916 he completed the Gatchina machine gunner's school and promptly returned to his regiment.
+Juozapavičius enlisted as a volunteer of the Imperial Russian Army in 1915.
+After a few months, he was sent to the Moscow military school, graduating as a praporshchik, after which he was assigned to the 57th Infantry Regiment in Tver.
+In 1916, he completed the machine gunner's school in Gatchina and promptly returned to his regiment.

 In the ranks of the Latvian Riflemen

 In the end of 1916, on his request, he transferred to the 6th Tukums Latvian Riflemen Regiment, as he knew Latvian.
-In the fights for Riga with Germans, he was injured and subsequently treated in Riga.
+He was injured during the Christmas Battles and subsequently treated in Riga.
 He was awarded the 4th class of the Order of Saint Anna.

 After the February Revolution

-In 1917 June in Smolensk, after healing in the hospital, he was active in the committee for the organisation of Lithuanian military units.
+In June 1917, he was active in the committee for the organisation of Lithuanian military units in Smolensk.
 On 26 November 1917, he was the commander of the 4th company of the Special Lithuanian Battalion and temporarily the commander of the Separate Lithuanian Battalion, which was disbanded on 15 March 1918.